status-im/nim-chronicles/README.md

 The possible log destinations are `stdout`, `stderr`, `file` and `syslog`.

-Please note that Chronicles also allows you to implement custom logging formats thought the use of the `customLogStream` facility.
+Please note that Chronicles also allows you to implement custom logging formats through the use of the `customLogStream` facility.

 ### chronicles_streams

-While having multiple log sinks enables you to record the same stream of events in multiple formats and destinations, `chronicles_streams` allows you to define additional independent streams identified by their name.
+While having multiple log sinks enables you to record the same stream of events in multiple formats and destinations, `chronicles_streams` allows you to define additional independent streams of events identified by their name.
 In the code, each logging statement is associated with exactly one log stream, which in turn has an associated list of sinks.

 The syntax for defining streams closely resembles the syntax for defining
 sinks: